DataDog/dd-trace-rb/docs/GettingStarted.md

 current_root_span.set_tag('my_tag', 'my_value') unless current_root_span.nil?
 ```

-### Tracing across ruby threads
+### Tracing threads

 `Datadog.tracer` keeps track of spans using a thread-local context.
 When new ruby thread is started, default behaviour is that `Datadog.tracer` creates new context for the new thread.
-As consequence, the first span started inside of this new thread would be considered as a new root span.
+As a consequence, the first span started inside of this new thread would be by default root span of the thread-local context.

-If you wish to connect spans from inside of the thread to the span in which the thread was started, wrap the code inside of the thread to a trace and pass the outside span as `child_of` option.
+You can connect spans from inside of a thread to the span in which the thread was started by creating a root span in the thread and setting its `parent` to the span from outside of the thread.
+You can also use `child_of` option of `Datadog.tracer.trace` and `Datadog.tracer.start_span` methods.

 ```ruby
 parent_span = Datadog.tracer.active_span